aeremin/nx-monorepo/README.md

 There is an example library, data objects from it are used both in backend and frontend.

-TODOs:
-- Is there a way not to have `src` subfolders?
-They don't provide a lot of value, but make a folder structure "deeper".
-  - Removed it in common library, but it seems that Nx really wants to have `src/assets` folders in apps.

 ### Tools

 **TODO**: Figure out how to conveniently create CLI tools in Nx.